Can I Migrate Google Drive to Another Account?

 Step 3.
 Add your new Google Drive account in the pop-up window and choose the permission as "Editor".
 Then click "Send".

 Step 4.
-Log in your new Google Drive account, and you will find the transferred files in the "Shared with me" folder.
+Log in to your new Google Drive account, and you will find the transferred files in the "Shared with me" folder.

 Solution 3.
 Transfer Google Drive to Another Account with “Google Takeout”

 Google Takeout is another service provided by Google that helps users create archived files to easily transfer files to other accounts.
 This way has a complicated process to transfer data, and it will convert your files into another format.
-However, you can change the format of file in the settings, and then upload your data to the new account.
+However, you can change the file format in the settings, and then upload your data to the new account.
 The following are the specific steps.

 Step 1.
-Visit Google Takeout and select the files or folders you want to transfer from old Google Drive account.
+Visit Google Takeout and select the files or folders you want to transfer from your old Google Drive account.
 (All are selected by default on the page.)